1. Review Your Home Insurance Annually

 4. Increase your Excess

 If you increase your voluntary excess, you are likely to see a reduction in your home insurance premium.
-Voluntary excess refers to the amount of a claim that you are willing to pay on top of the compulsory excess.
-If you think that you are unlikely to make a claim, it may be worth considering increasing your voluntary excess.
+Voluntary excess refers to the amount of a claim you are willing to pay on top of the compulsory excess.
+If you think you are unlikely to make a claim, it may be worth considering increasing your voluntary excess.
 However, you must be aware that in the event of an accident, you could end up paying more money out of your own pocket.